yorkulibraries/etd/README.md

 # Access the front end web app in DEVELOPMENT

-By default, the application will listen on port 4004 and runs with RAILS_ENV=development.
+By default, the application will listen on port 3004 and runs with RAILS_ENV=development.

 To access the application in Chrome browser, you will need to add the ModHeader extension to your Chrome browser.

-Once the extension has been activated, you can add the following header to the site http://localhost:4004/.
-This will enable you to login as **admin** user.

 Header: PYORK_USER

-Value: admin
+Value: admin (or manager or whatever user you want to mimic)

-The application is now accessible at http://localhost:4004/
+For convenience, you can import the ModHeader profile from the included ModHeader_admin.json.

 # What if I want to use a different port?

-If you wish to use a different port, you can set the PORT environment
+If you wish to use a different port, you can set the PORT environment or change PORT in .env file.

 ```
 PORT=4005 docker compose up --build